ACT Stamp Duty Calculator

 Calculate Australian Capital Territory conveyance duty for owner-occupiers, investors, and first home buyers using current ACT Revenue Office rates.

 ACT conveyance duty is administered by the ACT Revenue Office under the Duties Act 1999.
-Rates step up across four brackets, from nil under $7,500 to 4.54% on the portion above $1,455,000.
+Rates step up across six brackets, from 0.28% on the first $260,000 to 6.4% on the portion between $1,000,000 and $1,455,000; above $1,455,000 duty is a flat 4.54% of the entire dutiable value.
 The ACT has been progressively reducing residential conveyance duty rates as part of a stamp duty / general rates trade-off — duty rates today are materially lower than they were a decade ago.

 ACT uses the following bracket structure for the standard duty rate: